Valeria Orsini Shows Off Killer Curves In Skimpy Gray Top And Matching Maxi Skirt

 Her long highlighted blond locks were parted to the left and styled in large waves that added a touch of Hollywood glam to her overall appearance.
 She rocked manicured nails that featured a vibrant white polish.

-Valeria showed off her busty assets in a gray-colored crop top that featured long sleeves and cut-outs under her breasts that revealed just a hint of underboob.
+Valeria showed off her busty assets in a gray-colored crop top that featured long sleeves and cutouts under her breasts that revealed just a hint of underboob.
 The model also wore the plunging garment without a bra underneath, drawing the eye to her exposed cleavage.

 She paired the top with a matching skintight maxi skirt that highlighted her curvaceous hips and pert booty.
 The number’s high-waisted design drew the eye to her toned core.
 She completed the look with beige, open-toed heels.